mouseless/baked/docs/features/authentication.md

 ## Fixed Bearer Token

-This feature  using the token provided in `Authorization` header.
+This feature uses the token provided in `Authorization` header.
 Handler tests the token against the value configured in settings and setups `Claims` for current `HttpContext.User`.
 Multiple tokens can be used by providing key names when adding the feature and `Authentication:FixedBearerToken:Default`